Updated: Jan 5

 I kinda feel like anyone who has an opinion on what it's like to be Victorian right now should shut up unless they actually live in Victoria.

-A collective trauma.
-It got me thinking about the way covid is pushing us into awareness of what human company does.
+Covid is pushing us to be more aware of what human company is, and how it operates and what it does.
 Remember human company, the way it used to be, sitting at the kitchen table for a brew, arriving without a mask, dropping in?
 Or standing in the street catching up.
-Meeting to decide something, maybe something difficult out, but face-to-face, with other living breathing feeling thinking human beings.
+Meeting to decide something, maybe to talk something difficult through, but face-to-face, with other living breathing feeling thinking human beings.

-Such a carefree interactions.
 What is it, that we’ve had to forgo?
-That will tell us something of what's essential for our human life.
-And now is the time Victorians will feel that anew, as they come out of lockdown.
+That will tell us something of what's essential for our social life.

-A lifetime ago, in June, I suggested on this blog that when we eventually came out of lockdown, it might be smart to think about who you sit down with, and not let your schedule be squeezed dry with all the necessary business of running a life, and make sure you put in nice fat slabs of time with the company you crave.
+A lifetime ago, in June, I suggested on this blog that in preparation for when we eventually came out of lockdown, it might be smart to think about who you actually want to sit down with, and not let your schedule be squeezed dry with all the necessary business of running a life.
+Put nice fat slabs of time into your diary for time with the company you crave.

-I’m looking forward to feeling the tendrils of human beings, funny creatures that we are, winding ourselves into each other’s lives again.
+I have a much stronger sense of how I am held by the social spaces in which I participate.
+I’m looking forward to opening up those spaces, and feeling the tendrils of human beings, funny creatures that we are, winding ourselves into each other’s lives again.
+Making the next normal.

 Ross Colliver, Organiser for CLEA